RINEARN/exevalator/README.md

 		result += exevalatorB.eval("x - 1 + 1 - 1 + 1 - 1"); // Different with the above
 	}

-In the above code, caches in each instances of Exevalator work well, so it runs about 100 times faster than the previous code.
+In the above code, caches in each instance of Exevalator work well, so it runs about 100 times faster than the previous code.

 ### If you need more speed, consider the use of "reeval( )" method

-When you want to re-evaluate (re-compute) the value of the same expression which is evaluated by "eval(expression)" method last time, you can also use "reeval( )" method instead of "eval".
+By the way, as we did here, when you want to re-evaluate (re-compute) the value of the same expression which is evaluated by "eval" method last time, you can also use "reeval( )" method instead of "eval".
 When you use "reeval" method, Exevalator can skip the detection of the change of the inputted expression from the cached expression.
 So it can work faster than "eval" method, in principle.

 For example, on benchmark programs bundled in this repository, "reeval" of C++ version of the Exevalator works about 1.4 times faster than "eval".
 For rust version, about 1.1 - 1.2 times faster.
 On the other hand, "reeval" probably gives no significant advantage on Java version and C# version.